brainhack-school2025/elkhantour_project/README.md

 3. Waller L, Erk S, Pozzi E, Toenders YJ, Haswell CC, Büttner M, et al. ENIGMA HALFpipe: Interactive, reproducible, and efficient analysis for resting-state and task-based fMRI data.
 Hum Brain Mapp.
 2022;43: 2727–2742.
 4. Gorgolewski KJ, Alfaro-Almagro F, Auer T, Bellec P, Capotă M, Chakravarty MM, et al. BIDS apps: Improving ease of use, accessibility, and reproducibility of neuroimaging data analysis methods.
 PLoS Comput Biol.
 2017;13: e1005209.

-## ✨ Aknowledgements
-This library will be based on previous published code by Dr. Clara A. Moreau & Dr. Sebastian Urchs.

-The original version of the scripts can be found here : https://github.com/claramoreau9/NeuropsychiatricCNVs_Connectivity

-Thanks to Sara & Cleo for their help to create the Myst website!